m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 [(1, 8), (1, 7), (1, 6), (1, 5), (0, 5), (0, 4), (0, 3), (1, 3), (2, 3), (2, 4), (2, 5), (3, 5), (4, 5), (5, 5)]                                (6, 5)      (7, 0)
 ```

 That looks a little hectic!
-Bear with me.
+Please bear with me.
 Let's explain what is going on...